 There are two main themes that one should always remember about: the approaching death and God.
 And there are two main themes that one should forget: the evil caused by others to you and the good done by you to others.
 “Of course, it is essential to remember about death, because this helps one to do many good things and avoid doing many bad things!”

 “Time is the most precious gift in this world.
 Do not waste it saying ill words or doing bad deeds! … One must not waste time!
-It will not wait for anyone. … It is impossible to return the moment which has been wasted, it is lost forever… Nobody knows when death comes.
+It will not wait for anyone. … It is impossible to return the moment that has been wasted, it is lost forever… No one knows when death comes.
 The hand of time can crush you at any moment…